Tethys: Grandmother Goddess of the Waters

 Wracked with grief, Aesacus intended to kill himself by throwing himself into the sea, but Tethys prevented the young man from taking his own life.
 As he fell to the water, Tethys transformed him into a diving bird (likely a cormorant), allowing him to plummet into the water harmlessly.

 Exactly why Tethys intervened in this particular story is not explained in Ovid’s account.
-While Aesacus’ mother and her sister were both her daughters, there is an argument that Tethys could have prevented Aesacus escaping his grief to punish him for the death of Hesperia.
+While Aesacus’ mother and her sister were both her daughters, there is an argument that Tethys could have prevented Aesacus from escaping his grief to punish him for the death of Hesperia.

 However, there are no stories of Tethys involving herself in the fates of her other daughters in this way, and Ovid’s version of the story could well be his own invention rather than any collected story from popular myth.
 This lack of information, and of companion stories, just highlights again how little Tethys is represented in the mythology of which she is, indeed, one of the significant grandmothers.